Skip to main content

 • Between the purchase order (object) and the individual items in the purchase order (many objects).

-• Between the creation of the purchase order (event) and the purchase order (object) and the user (object).
+• Between the creation of the purchase order (event) and the purchase order (object).

 When an event is related to an object, we have an event to object relationship.
-Event to object relationships are created and recorded in the event type.
 In this example, there are event to object relationships between the creation of the purchase order (event) and the purchase order (object), and between the creation of the purchase order (event) and the user (object).
+An event can involve one instance or many instances of the related object.
+The event type controls the record of an event to object relationship - the object doesn’t have its own record of the relationship.

 Objects, events, and relationships are all represented in the object-centric data model - The object-centric data model explains how.